pranigopu/frozenLake/README.md

 ## Acknowledgement

-Malo Hamon's code as well as insights helped in the following ways:
+Malo Hamon's code as well as insights helped my own work in the following ways:

 - Revealed the necessity for maintaining a random state with a set seed
 - Revealed errors in my the state-transition probability calculation method